Chapter 2: Descriptive Statistics

 Frequency polygons are useful for comparing distributions.
 This is achieved by overlaying the frequency polygons drawn for different data sets.

-We will construct an overlay frequency polygon comparing the scores from [link] with the students’ final numeric grade.
+We will construct an overlay frequency polygon comparing the scores from the data below with the students’ final numeric grade.

 Frequency Distribution for Calculus Final Test Scores